-For Rolling Stock: Activities completed in Fiscal Year 2018 include In-Frame overhaul of (6) F40 PH-2 locomotives improving efficiency and reducing pollutants, this brings total F40 PH2 locomotives completed to 9 out of the 12 scheduled; Refurbishment of the cabs, toilets systems and Head End Power unit (HEP) replacements on (6) F40PH-2 locomotives as well as replacement of batteries in 8 F40 locomotives and replacement of water hoses and couplings on 2 MP36 locomotives improving the comfort of the crew and fuel efficiency of the locomotives.
-On our passenger cars, for safety and comfort, the following activities were completed: replacement of Cables / Receptacles, Carpet and Flooring, Vestibule Stair Tread Anti-Skid surfaces as well as overhaul of Door Systems and Toilet Systems, Suspension, HVAC refrigerant upgrade and replacement of exterior signage and Batteries.
-This work improved 45 Gallery and 17 Bombardier Passenger Cars.
+Rolling Stock activities completed in fiscal year 2019 include: On our locomotives: (3) In-Frame overhaul of F40 PH-2 locomotives, improving efficiency and reducing pollutants.
+This brings the total of F40 PH2 locomotives completed to (12) out of the (12) scheduled.
+The refurbishment of the F40PH-2 controller, cab and toilets systems on the 902 was also completed.
+The replacement of batteries in (9) F40 locomotives, water hoses and couplings on (3) MP36 locomotives and (8) critical contactors on F40PH-2, improved the reliability of the locomotives.
+On our passenger cars: replacement of Cables/Receptacles, Carpet/Flooring, Vestibule Stair Tread Anti-Skid surfaces, over-haul of Door Systems and Toilet Systems, Suspension, HVAC refrigerant upgrade, Wheel Chair lift upgrade, replacement of exterior signage and batteries.
+This work improved (52) Gallery and (22) Bombardier Passenger cars for the safety and comfort of our passengers and reliability of our equipment.